capactio/capact/docs/proposal/20201209-action-rollback.md

       workflow: # (...) - workflow that rollbacks PostgreSQL installation
 ```

 This field specifies rollback workflow for a given Implementation.
-It is **optional** - it may be empty if additional cleanup is not needed, apart from deleting/downgrading TypeInstance, which is done automatically.
+It is **optional** - it may be empty if additional
+cleanup is not needed, apart from deleting/downgrading TypeInstance, which is done automatically.

 The `rollback` workflow behaves in the following way:

-- It takes as an input all TypeInstances that has been created or updated in a given `spec.action` Implementation workflow.
+- It takes as an input all TypeInstances that has been created or updated in a given `spec.action` Implementation
+  workflow.
-- During `rollback` workflow, Content Developer makes sure that any state modifications that was done directly with the `spec.action` workflow are reverted.
+- During `rollback` workflow, Content Developer makes sure that any state modifications that was done directly with
+  the `spec.action` workflow are reverted.
-- The TypeInstances are deleted or downgraded (depending on the type of rollback) automatically at the end of the workflow.
+- The TypeInstances are deleted or downgraded (depending on the type of rollback) automatically at the end of the
+  workflow.

 The `rollback` workflow utilizes the same set of features as `action` workflow do.

 - It specifies the runner Interface to be used for a given set of arguments.
 - It utilizes the same imports from `spec.imports`.
 - It utilizes the same requirements from `spec.requires`.

-In the `rollback` workflow, for Argo workflows, Content Developer can use `action` property to run some other arbitrary Actions based on Interfaces.
+In the `rollback` workflow, for Argo workflows, Content Developer can use `action` property to run some other arbitrary
+Actions based on Interfaces.
 In this way, Content Developer can run some Actions before and after actual cleanup.

 > **NOTE**: Content Developer is required to define rollback only for TypeInstances created directly in the `spec.action`.
 Any dependent TypeInstances will be cleaned up automatically.

 #### Summary

 The following approach brings the following consequences:

 - Little of boilerplate (e.g. reusing existing imports).
 - Rollback code is as close as possible to the Implementation.
 - Rollback doesn't support user input parameters.
 All required data for rollback must reside in TypeInstance itself.

 In future, the solution may be extended with:

-- Custom name definition for rollback Action (to show on UI different labels, such as "Downgrade", "Deprovision" or "Uninstall")
+- Custom name definition for rollback Action (to show on UI different labels, such as "Downgrade", "Deprovision" or "
+  Uninstall")
-- Reusable snippets with templating helper functions (similar to `_helpers.tpl` from Helm), to support equal parts of rollback workflow.
+- Reusable snippets with templating helper functions (similar to `_helpers.tpl` from Helm), to support equal parts of
+  rollback workflow.

 #### Examples